certainty/emacs-bootup/readme.md

 ## Quickstart

-Just clone the repository as ${HOME}/.emacs.d.
+Just clone the repository into your .emacs.d directory.
+For example you can do this:

+    hg clone ssh://hg@bitbucket.org/certainty/emacs-bootup ${HOME}/.emacs.d/bootup

 Please be sure to make a backup of your existing directory!
-Once you've done this all you need to do is to create a profile.
+Once you've done this all you need to do is create the profiles structure like so:

+    mkdir -p ~/.emacs.d/profiles/_shared/runlevel{0..2}
+    mkdir -p ~/.emacs.d/profiles/your_profile/runlevel{0..2}
-    mkdir -p ~/.emacs.d/root/profiles/your_profile/runlevel{0,1,2}
+    mkdir -p ~/.emacs.d/profiles/your_profile/vendor
+    ln -s ~/.emacs.d/profiles/your_profile ~/.emacs.d/profiles/active

+The above creates a directory for you profile with the standard runlevels.
+Also it creates a vendor directory inside your profile.
+Furthermore it create a _shared-profile.
+This is a convention I use to put configuration in there that is shared among different profiles.
+I simply symlink the files there to my different profiles.

+Finally you have to enable bootup by symliking init.el

-    ln -s ~/.emacs.d/root/profiles/your_profile ~/.emacs.d/root/active-profile
+    ln -s ~/.emacs.d/bootup/init.el ~/.emacs.d/init.el

-Now you can use this setup to place your files in the different runlevels and they will be loaded from smallest to greatest.
-My default there are _three runlevels_.
+Now you're set and emacs should load up with the bootup configuration.

 ## Details